VP Harris says DNC will pour $25M into voting rights protection - News Break

 Hours later, President Joe Biden and Harris also met with nearly a dozen civil rights leaders in the Roosevelt Room in the West Wing of the White House.

-The post VP Harris says DNC will pour $25M into voting rights protection appeared first on Florida Phoenix .
+The post VP Harris says DNC will pour $25M into voting rights protection appeared first on Ohio Capital Journal .

 Comments / 0